sueszli/fast-snek/README.md

 _multiprocessing_

-- this is the intended way: by running multiple system processes, each with its python interpreter that has its own GIL and memory space.
+- multiple system processes, each with their own seperate python interpreter, GIL and memory space.

 - https://docs.python.org/3/library/multiprocessing.html
 - https://docs.python.org/3/library/concurrent.futures.html (same functionality but inspired by java)

 - pros:
-     - simple to implement and understand, drop-in replacement for threading.
+     - simple to implement and understand, drop-in replacement for threading. (threads are not parallel in python).
      - high cpu priority (the os usually prioritizes processes over threads).
      - high memory isolation and safety.
 - cons:
      - data serialization overhead: there is no shared memory, so data has to be serialized and deserialized for inter-process communication.
      - some objects are unserializeable: the `pickle` module is used to serialize objects, and some objects are not pickleable (i.e. lambdas, file handles, etc.).
      - creation overhead: slow creation, destruction and management, because we are context-switching to the os to manage system processes.
-     - not portable: processes are managed differently in each operating system.

 <br><br>

-_c extensions for (parallel) multithreading_
+_c extensions for multithreading_

-- we can write extension modules to cpython where the GIL is released and call them from python.
+- we can write extension modules to cpython where the GIL is released and call them from python's threads (which are also kernel-level [^thread]).

 - c/c++: https://docs.python.org/3/extending/extending.html
 - rust: https://github.com/PyO3/pyo3/blob/main/guide/src/parallelism.md#parallelism → relatively new but promising. used in the [polars](https://github.com/pola-rs/polars) project. but contains some [unsafe code](https://users.rust-lang.org/t/python-rust-interop/30243/12) that might be a security risk.